 While many tourism spots are based on natural attractions or amusement parks.
 Saung Angklung Udjo stays eccentric with its cultural shows.
-There’s an angklung orchestra which shouldn’t be missed out.
-Other cultural shows, such as helaran and traditional dance, are parts of the rundown.
+There’s an angklung orchestra that the audience shouldn’t be missed.
+Other cultural shows include helaran and traditional dance as parts of the rundown.

 Interestingly, from all collaborating talents, there are children as young as 4.
 These children are parts of Sanggar Saung Angklung Udjo.
-Teenagers who got in stage for the orchestra too are the members.
+Teenagers who got on stage for the orchestra too are the members.

 The sanggar, or studio in English, is established back then in 1966.
-54 years and counting, the studio has been developing in many aspects.
-Including the show itself which is arranged to be interactive and more entertaining.
+54 years and counting, the studio has evolved in many aspects.
+Including the show itself which feels interactive and more entertaining.

-There’s part of the show when all visitors will learn and play angklung together.
-And also dancing along with the talents on the stage.
-With many bamboo planted and green surrounding, the ambiance is calm and pleasurable.
-Other facilities such as souvenir shop, cafeteria, and outdoor seats complete the place.
+Even more, there’s part of the show when all visitors get to learn and play angklung together.
+And dancing along with the talents on the stage.
+With the bamboo plants and green trees surrounding the site.
+In balance with the traditional vibes, the spot offers calm and tranquil energy too.

 As for the ticket price, tourists should pay Rp120,000.
 The price includes a complimentary drink, booklet, and of course the 90-minute show.
 Don’t worry since the booklet is in English.
 An angklung necklace will be later given to each spectator.

 |Saung Angklung Udjo Entrance Fee|

 See: Punclut Ciumbuleuit Guide, Activities & Culinary Spot.

 Saung Angklung Udjo opens every day.
 On weekdays there will be only one show starting at 3:30 PM.
 While on weekends, there are two shows.
 Saturday shows are starting at 1 PM and 3:30 PM.
 While Sunday shows are at 10 AM and 3:30 PM.
 The visitors are recommended to be there at least 30 minutes before the show begins.